joreilly/PeopleInSpace/README.md

 beyond this then I'd definitely recommend checking out [KaMPKit](https://github.com/touchlab/KaMPKit)

 **Note**: You need to use Android Studio v4.2 (currently preview/alpha version).
-Have tested on XCode v11.3
+Have tested on XCode v11.3.
+When opening iOS/macOS projects remember to open `.xcworkspace` file (and not `.xcodeproj` one)

 **Update Jan 14th 2020**: This now also includes WatchOS version thanks to [Neal Sanche](https://github.com/nealsanche)